Contextual Inverse Optimization: Offline and Online Learning

-\Cref{theorem:one_period_problem} characterizes the minimax regret as a function of the maximum allowed uncertainty angle $\bar \alpha$.
-For any $\bar \alpha < \pi/2$, the first sup (``worst-case" offline data) is a revolution cone with aperture angle equal to $\bar \alpha$.
-In this case, the regret is equal to $\sin \bar \alpha$.
-If $\bar \alpha \geq \pi/2$, then nature is able to cause maximal regret (the maximal regret is 1 because we assumed that $c^\star$ has norm 1, the set $\mathcal X$ has diameter at most 1, and the context function $f$ is 1-Lipschitz continuous).
+\Cref{theorem:one_period_problem} characterizes the minimax regret as a function of the uncertainty angle $\alpha(C)$.
+When $ \alpha(C) < \pi/2$, the best uniform (over all knowledge sets) regret is equal to $\sin \alpha(C)$.
+If $\alpha(C) \geq \pi/2$, then nature may be able to cause maximal regret (the maximal regret is 1 because we assumed that $c^\star$ has norm 1, the set $\mathcal X$ has diameter at most 1, and the context function $f$ is 1-Lipschitz continuous).
 In particular, for the circumcenter policy, the minimax regret for any offline data $\mathcal D$ is an instance-dependent bound given by $\sin \alpha(C(\mathcal D))$ if $\sin \alpha(C(\mathcal D)) < \pi/2$, or $1$ otherwise.
 This result highlights the driver of regret in offline problems and will be a crucial stepping stone in the online setting.